monarc-project/ansible-ubuntu/README.md

 ## Backups

-As backing up all the VMS completely is very resource intensive, the most important parts should be backed up: the databases on the BO and FOs should and the created config files, mentioned throughout this documentation, will insure quick restoration.
+As backing up all the VMs completely is very resource intensive, the most important parts should be backed up: the databases on the BO and FOs should and the created configuration files, mentioned throughout this documentation, will insure quick restoration.

+ansible keep an up-to-date database backup script on each FO server instances.
+This script is located at ``/usr/local/bin/backup_monarc_db.sh`` and is updated by ansible on each client creation/deletion.

+You just have to set a cron rule in order to launch the script periodically.

+The database backups will be placed in the folder ``/var/lib/mysql-backup/monarc/``

 ## Bug Reports